Female education: Women's empowerment

-Education systems vary in administration, curriculum and personnel, but all have an influence on the students that they serve.
+Education systems vary in administration, curriculum and personnel, but all influence the students that they serve.
 As women have gained rights, formal education has become a symbol of progress and a step toward gender equity.
 In order for true gender equity to exist, a holistic approach needs to be taken.
 Different places have different challenges requiring different solutions.
 However, focusing on women's empowerment in educational systems worldwide is shown to be successful.
 The discussion of girl power and women's education as solutions for eliminating violence against women and economic dependence on men can sometimes take dominance and result in the suppression of understanding how context, history and other factors affect women (Shenila Khoja-Moolji, 2015).
-For example, when past secretary of State, Hillary Clinton, referenced the tragedies of Malala Yousafzai in Pakistan and the girls kidnapping in Chibok, Nigeria, as comparable, using girls' education as the focus, history and context were ignored.
+For example, when past Secretary of State, Hillary Clinton, referenced the tragedies of Malala Yousafzai in Pakistan and the girls' kidnapping in Chibok, Nigeria, as comparable, using girls' education as the focus, history and context were ignored.
 What led to the shooting of Malala was reduced to being solely about her educating herself as a girl.
-United States interference, poverty, and government corruption and instability were not addressed.
+United States interference, poverty, government corruption, and instability were not addressed.

 Education systems and schools play a central role in determining girls' interest in various subjects, including STEM subjects, which can contribute to women's empowerment by providing equal opportunities to access and benefit from quality STEM education.
 To enhance female literacy in Bangladesh, the government has implemented a range of programs.
 These initiatives encompass distributing free books to all primary schoolchildren, providing free education for girls up to the university level, and granting stipends to girls attending rural secondary schools.

 Gender equity goes further than simply enabling access to school; the curriculum also matters.
 There is a need to focus in schools on boosting girls' confidence and capacity to equally participate in society.
 The type of instruction teachers are using in the classroom determines empowerment among females and gender equality.
 Successful projects in Peru and Malawi have conducted teacher training using teaching guides for gender-sensitive instruction.
-The teacher guides have been created by Visionaria Network from Peru, and Girls Empowerment Network from Malawi.
+The teacher guides have been created by Visionaria Network from Peru and Girls Empowerment Network from Malawi.
 They both received grants from WomenStrong International.
 These projects creates guides and teacher trainings for teachers to support gender sensitivity in classrooms and support girls in recognizing and reaching their full potential.